Rohitdere/Data_Analysis_Projects/README.md

 - Comparing brand or product popularity over time
 - Creating interactive visualizations using Plotly to uncover demand signals and inform marketing timing

 ---

-### Multivariable Regression and Valuation Model

-**Notebook**: `Multivariable_Regression_and_Valuation_Model.ipynb`
-This project applies multivariable regression techniques to estimate business or product value based on multiple independent variables.
-It includes:
-- Correlation analysis and feature selection
-- Regression model training and evaluation
-- Business valuation based on predictive variables

----